GooGee/laravel-builder/readme.md

 - click `edit` template button to modify the text
 - go to `Schema` page, then select a schema in sidebar
 - select `File` tab, then click `▼` button to generate the file

+Note: if changes didn't work, make sure to save the changed file, PhpStorm doesn't save the changed file immediately.

 for example